Case Study

 The architecture

-What's in the repo right now
+What's already in the repository

 git clone https://github.com/Samueladewole/compliance-automator